 What Equipment Is Required For Fall Protection?

-There are three main types of fall arrest systems.
+There are three main types of fall arrest equipment.
 The use of these differs from industry to industry and from situation to situation.
 Here are the three main options that should be considered when working from heights above 3m.

 A personal fall arrest system is an individual piece of equipment that will arrest your fall if you should drop down.
 These systems include a body harness or body belt, anchorage and connectors.
 These systems are used when working well above 3m, as you will still drop for the length of the hardness or anchorage, and it is important not to touch the ground when doing so.

-Guardrail systems
+Guardrail Systems

 Guardrails are a fall protection system that doesn’t require workers to wear personal protection or be trained in use.
 Much like a handrail on a staircase, guardrails protect workers from falling.
 In the UK, guardrails must be capable of withstanding at least 200 pounds of force within two inches of the top, along any point of the guardrail.
 This ensures that it can hold out against the weight of an average man, which is 183 pounds in the UK.